tembo-io/website/blog/2023-11-02-vector-indexes/index.md

 Image credit: Generated with Bing Image Creator
 </em></p>

 Indexes are data structures that make database searches more efficient.
 Specifically, they speed up finding specific values in a database column.
-So, instead of having to scan a complete table to find a `Student` with `ID=9876`, having an index on the ID column could locate said student in fewer operations.
+So, instead of having to scan a table with 50,000 records to find a student with ID=9876, having an index on the ID column could locate said student in fewer operations.

+Problem solved, right?
+Not so fast.

-When deciding whether to create one or more indexes on a table, several factors need to be considered, for example, the size of the tables, whether the table is modified frequently, how the table is used in queries, etc.
+See, when deciding whether to create one or more indexes on a table, several factors need to be considered—for example, the size of the tables, whether the table is modified frequently, how the table is used in queries, and so on.

-These considerations and some others apply also to vector databases and vector indexes.
+Well, could we just use a vector database and vector indexes?”
+Sure, but these considerations (and some others) apply to them too.

-Consider the typical example of [finding text similar to a query](https://tembo.io/blog/pgvector-and-embedding-solutions-with-postgres) to generate possible answers.
-One approach would be to scan the whole table that contains the related knowledge base and use a `LIKE` query.
+Consider the typical example of finding [text similar to a query](https://tembo.io/blog/pgvector-and-embedding-solutions-with-postgres) to generate possible answers.
+Spoiler alert: there are multiple ways to get the answer, but all of them involve tradeoffs of speed, accuracy, and resource demands.

-A second approach would be to transform the knowledge base and the query into embedding vectors.
-Then, the database could calculate the distance to all the vectors in the table and find the closer K vectors.
-This approach works well for small datasets but becomes expensive and impractical for [large ones](https://en.wikipedia.org/wiki/Curse_of_dimensionality).

-A third approach would be to generate an index for the vectors column and use it to find the closest neighbors.
-But how can we decide what's the appropriate index for our data?

-In today's post, let us explore this question for the case of Postgres and pgvector.
+So, in today's post, let us explore these tradeoffs in the context of Postgres and pgvector.

 ## Indexes in Pgvector